Introduction to Broadband and Convergence

-Through a mixture of hardware and software a Unified Critical Communications platform can be implemented in various ways, either as a centralized system hosted on customer premises or as a cloud-based service, or de-centralized as a mobile platform connecting voice and data networks, with Internet access to an organization’s home network via LTE broadband.
+Through a mixture of hardware and software a Convergence (Unified Critical Communications) platform can be implemented in various ways, either as a centralized system hosted on customer premises or as a cloud-based service, or de-centralized as a mobile platform connecting voice and data networks, with Internet access to an organization’s home network via LTE broadband.

 Without getting into the design details of specific products, we can identify some common features of current UCC platforms